“I’d like to be under the sea in an octopus’s garden in the shade.

 If you would like to see a video of a giant octopus, go to this link on the internet http://bit.ly/SMNTOctopus .
 By comparison, the Indonesian Mimic Octopus, (Thaumoctopus mimicus) that was only discovered in 1998, is able to copy the physical likeness and movement of more than fifteen different species.
 It can discern which dangerous sea creature to impersonate to imitate the greatest threat to its current possible predator. http://bit.ly/SMNTMimic

-For three years, I have volunteered at local shows for the marine conservation group (Save Our Marine Life) and part of our attraction was to have face painting for children.
+For many years, I volunteered at local shows for the marine conservation group (Save Our Marine Life) and part of our attraction was to have face painting for children.
 It was magical.
 Little girls and boys aged four and five and six (and older) stood patiently in line for up to an hour, waiting to have a whale, an octopus, a penguin painted on their faces.
 Not a cross word.
 Not a tear.
 Not a tantrum.

 I can only surmise that it is the combination of the gentle touch of the paintbrush on their faces; being able to choose their own pictures and the intensity of the undivided attention of the painter with their canvas that creates such a level of patience and preparedness to wait their turn.
 It was an experience I would not have missed for all the world.
 The older children wrote letters to the Prime Minister urging him to support marine sanctuaries while they waited.